nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -tt	set target GPU temperature.
 For example, "-tt 80" means 80C temperature.
 You can also specify values for every card, for example "-tt 70,80,75".
 	You can also set static fan speed if you specify negative values, for example "-tt -50" sets 50% fan speed.
 Specify zero to disable control and hide GPU statistics.
 	"-tt 1" (default) does not manage fans but shows GPU temperature and fan status every 30 seconds.
 Specify values 2..5 if it is too often.
-	Note: for NVIDIA cards only temperature monitoring is supported, temperature management is not supported.
+	Note: for NVIDIA cards in Linux OS temperature management is not supported, only temperature monitoring is supported.
 	Note: for Linux gpu-pro drivers, miner must have root access to manage fans, otherwise only monitoring will be available.

 -ttdcr	reduce Decred/Siacoin/Lbry/Pascal intensity automatically if GPU temperature is above specified value.
 For example, "-ttdcr 80" reduces Decred intensity if GPU temperature is above 80C.